 Genres: Adventure, Family, Fantasy

 I finally got around to watching this with audio description.
 When I watched it in the cinema with my family and without AD in November, I liked it.
 Now I love it.
 The story is excellent.
-My only tiny remark would be that I have some questions about the whole Obliviation plot at the ending, but I won’t say more, only that this film is so good that I’m almost prepared to forgive David Yates’s less enchanting entries in the Harry Potter series.
+My only tiny remark would be that I have some questions about the whole Obliviation plot at the end, but I won’t say more, only that this film is so good that I’m almost prepared to forgive David Yates’s less enchanting entries in the Harry Potter series.

-One final note about the audio description: Although it was very nice to finally listen to it, it affects the volume of the music too much.
+One final note about the audio description: Although it was very nice to finally listen to it, it affected the volume of the music too much.
 Example: Tina and Newt arrive at the American Ministry for Magic while the enchanting music builds and builds, but the dazzling orchestral spectacle that follows gets completely lost in the mix.
 Oh well, I’ll just have to watch it without AD one day.

 Name: Dead Man Walking

 Description: A convicted murderer on Death Row and the nun who befriends him.
 Through the portrayal of finely drawn characters and their interactions as the days, hours, and minutes tick down to the condemned man’s execution, powerful emotions are unleashed.
 While Matthew Poncelet and Sister Prejean desperately try to gain a stay of execution from the governor or the courts, scenes are intercut from the brutal crime, gradually revealing the truth about the events that transpired.
 In addition to her temporal help, the nun also tries to reach out spiritually and assist as a guide to salvation.

 What surprised me most was how I hated the guy on death row at the start, but felt more and more emotional as the story unfolded.
 Still finding it hard to sympathise with him, but that didn’t make the whole ordeal more bearable.
 The score is sufficient, but I honestly don’t understand why it sounds to Eastern and there should have been more music.